MarvsConcept/MarvsConcept/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [marvade8@gmail.com](mailto:marvade8@gmail.com)
 * 🤝  I'm open to collaborating on Internships and Job opportunities
-* ⚡  I Love Martial arts & i have a Red belt in Taekwondo
+* ⚡  I Love Martial arts & i have a Black Belt in Taekwondo

 ## Education